mliew21396/remote-work/week-2/7-chrome-devtools/README.md

 <img src="../imgs/devtools-colors.png" width="400" height="393">

 #### 2. Column
 Stack the elements in top of one another without any space between them (in order).
-You can do this, simply by removing existing CSS.
+You can do this, simply by removing existing CSS.<br>
 <img src="../imgs/devtools-column.png" width="400" height="249">

 #### 3. Row